solenemep/amm-arbitraje/README.md

 - **readable(path)**
   Translates token addresses in a path to their symbols by referencing the token metadata file, making output easier to interpret.

+- **get_best_opportunity(opportunities)**
+  Returns the opportunity with the highest profit from a list of opportunities.
+If the list is empty, returns None.

 ### storage.py